Quantum Spin Glass in the Two-Dimensional Disordered Heisenberg Model via Foundation Neural-Network Quantum States: Results

-Here, $\b{r}$ and $\b{r'}$ run over all lattice sites, and the value of the overlap is $Q_0^2 = S^2/3$ for a product state of classical, randomly oriented spins of the form $\prod_i \ket{\b{S}_i}$, with $\b{S}_i$ uniformly distributed on the Bloch sphere~\footnote{In fact, ${\frac{1}{L^4}\sum_{i,j}\sum_{\alpha,\beta}S^\alpha_i S^\alpha_jS^\beta_i S^\beta_j=S^2\sum_{\alpha,\beta} \frac{1}{3}\delta_{\alpha\beta}\frac{1}{3}\delta_{\alpha\beta}=S^2/3}$.}.
-Any reduction from the classical value, i.e.~$Q^2<Q_0^2$, means that the fluctuations (quantum or thermal) reduce the persistence of the spins in the chosen, random directions.
-The right panel of \cref{fig:order_params} shows the behavior of $Q$ computed on finite clusters, as a function of the system size.
-Extrapolating to the thermodynamic limit, we find that $Q$ remains finite throughout the intermediate region $0.2 \lesssim p \lesssim 0.8$, where both magnetic order parameters vanish (see \cref{sec:extrapolations} of the \textit{End Matter} for additional details about the extrapolations).
-Importantly, these findings rule out the presence of disordered states, such as quantum spin liquids or valence bond solids, which are characterized by a vanishing overlap order parameter.
-Our results provide strong numerical evidence for a QSG phase in this intermediate regime.\\
+where $\b{r}$ and $\b{r'}$ run over all lattice sites.
+The value of the EA order parameter is $Q_0^2 = S^4/3$ for a product state of classical, randomly oriented spins of the form $\prod_i \ket{\boldsymbol{S}_i}$, with $\boldsymbol{S}_i$ uniformly distributed on the Bloch sphere~\footnote{In fact, }.
+Any reduction from the classical value, i.e.~$Q^2<Q_0^2$, means that the fluctuations (quantum or thermal) reduce the persistence of the spins in the chosen random directions.